Hyper-casual games have improved the mobile gaming experience in an unexpected way.

 Promotion across relevant mediums/Create relevant content

-Gamification marketing isn’t a one-size-fits-all process.
-What works to drive engagement on social media channels might stall on your website or in-store efforts.
+Gamification marketing isn’t a one-size-fits-all process, as what works to drive engagement on social media channels might stall on your website or in-store efforts.
 As you launch your gamification campaign, you should be mindful of where your target audience will be and what kind of content they will respond to.